Last Updated on: 28th November 2024, 06:37 am

 2. Visit the HMRC Website

-Go to the HMRC official website and access the section for marriage allowance applications.
+Go to the HMRC official website and access the marriage allowance application section.

 3. Complete the Application Form